squint-cljs/squint/README.markdown

 Cherry may introduce new constructs such as `await` which won't be compatible with current CLJS.
 Also it might not support all features that CLJS offers.
-As such, using existing libraries from the CLJS ecosystem or compiling Cherry CLJS code with the normal CLJS compiler may become challenging.
+As such, using existing libraries from the CLJS ecosystem or compiling Cherry CLJS code with the CLJS compiler may become challenging.
 However, some results of this experiment may end up as improvements in the CLJS compiler if they turn out to be of value.